Capital Airport Express: History

 The linear motor option was ultimately decided upon.

 Planning accelerated after the city won the bid to host the 2008 Summer Olympic Games, which included a promise to connect the airport to the Olympic village by subway.
 The project cost ¥5.4bn and involved a consortium of companies led by the Beijing Dongzhimen Airport Express Rail Company.

 The project operated under a tight delivery schedule, initially with very limited public disclosure.
 During construction, officials from both the Beijing Dongzhimen Airport Express Rail Co. and Bombardier expressed concerns about whether the project would be completed, as originally planned, by the end of 2007, with test operations to start in April 2008.
 At the time, Zhang Jianwei, chief country representative for Bombardier, called the short timetable for a project of this type unprecedented.
 Zhang expressed confidence that Bombardier would meet its responsibilities as its Chinese contractors routinely worked 24 hours a day, something not possible in other countries.
 He also noted, however, that even if the line were to open on time, the need for haste could compromise the quality of construction.

 There was also considerable uncertainty over the progress of the project, the identity of contractors and its operational arrangement.
 Construction was reported to have begun on June 14, 2005, but aspects of the project still awaited the central government's approval.
 Local media reported in January 2005 that the train supplier had been “basically decided”, but was not officially selected and announced until March 2006.

 Track-laying began in March 2007 and was completed by November 2007.
 Testing using empty trains commenced in April 2008 and official operations started on July 19 of that year, in time for the opening of the Summer Olympic Games on August 8, 2008.
 The line delivered 2.17 million rides in 2008.

+An expansion of the Tianzhu depot was approved in November 2017, improving headways from 10 minutes to 4 minutes.

+The line was renamed from Airport Express to Capital Airport Express in September 2019, to avoid confusion with Daxing Airport Express.

 A 1.8 km western extension to Beixinqiao station was opened for service on 31 December 2021.